 1. Transfer of income without transfer of Asset[Section 60]: If any person transfers income without transferring the ownership of the asset, such income will be taxable in the hands of the transferor.
-Ex.
-X owns 4000, 14% debentures of A ltd. of Rs.
-100 each , he transfers interest income to his friend Y without transferring the ownership of Debentures .
-In this case although interest will be received by Y but it is taxable in the hands of X.
+Example, Mr. Rahul owns a property from which he earns a rental income amounting to Rs 100,000.
+Now, suppose he transfers such rental income to his wife either by directing the tenant to pay the rent directly to her or by otherwise.
+In this case, although rent will be received by his wife yet it shall be included in the income of rahul i.e., transferor of income.